RobertByrnes/dir2db/README.md

 # Directory_to_Database
-- Uses PHP recursive iterator classes and regex iterator classes to recursively search directories for .php files.
+- Uses PHP recursive iterator classes and regex iterator class to recursively search directories for .php files.

 - Any file extension may be searched for, or a group of them by passing in regex.
 See help description (run dir2db.php in cmd)

 - Certain named directories may be excluded from the search, again by passing in regex through cmd (see help in dir2db.php)

 # Setup
 - Use /dir2db.sql to install table to mySQL database.
 This is a requirement.